Jesus Has Risen!

 How about turning the other cheek, walking the extra mile, blessing those who curse us?
 How about going to our brother or sister who has offended us and trying to make things right, instead of avoiding them or harboring bad feelings?
 How about a lot of things that we know in our hearts in our quiet time that bothers us?

 Again, we don’t do these things because we have to, but because the Holy Spirit, who is in us, is leading us to.
 That is why we sang last season: What language shall I borrow, to thank Thee dearest Friend For this Thy dying sorrow, Thy pity without end.
 O make me thine forever and should I fainting be, Lord let me never, never, outlive my love for thee.

 Question: Are we following Jesus or the women’s example?
 Spices or palm branches?
 Confidence or worry?
 A sense of obligation or a sense of gratitude?
 Doing things to get right with God or doing things because we are right with God?
 We hold that a man is justified by faith apart from the deeds of the Law.
 Amen

-Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to drop by our home page before leaving our site.
-The Web certainly is plentiful with help regarding any kind of subject.
+Note from the Peace Doctor: If you're interested in peace for yourself, we hope you will visit our home page before leaving us.
+The Internet without a doubt is plentiful with content concerning every imaginable topic.
 Above is an item we hope will be interesting for peace seekers and those who like to read peace news.